 At this point you can thread a length of twine or thread through 2-3 stitches in the top of the beluga to create an ornament.

 These would make a wonderful stocking stuffer, gift topper or teacher gift.

 Belugas are the perfect coastal decor for a nautical Christmas. 🙂

 That’s it, you’re done!
 This project can easily be completed in a couple of hours.

 Here are all the arctic animals together.
 Aren’t they the cutest?!
 They’d be wonderful done up as a mobile or garland for a nursery.
 You can find all the patterns here in the shop.
 Including the beluga, there are 13 pieces in this bundle!
 (I know I’m not supposed to have favourites, but that sea otter gives me all the heart eyes!)

 Juuuust one more pic.
 Cause these whales are so stinkin’ cute.
 Doesn’t the blue one look like he’s sleepily swimming off to dream-land?!

 If you make this little guy, or a whole pod of them, I’d absolutely love to see them!
 Please tag me on Instagram @yellow_birdhouse

-And here is the signup box for the pattern in case you missed it above.
+And here is the signup box for the pattern:

 Is there another little animal pattern you’d like to see available as a free pattern?
 Leave your ideas in the comments!